ekohandel/audio/fw/README.md

 This should bring you to a prompt at the root of the image.
 The repository is mapped to `/audio` directory.

-## Building the Docker Container
-There shouldn't be a need to build the docker container unless something has changed.
-But for completeness the docker container can be built using `docker build --no-cache -t <tag> .` within the `fw` directory.
-For example `docker build --no-cache -t electronshepherds/zephyr:latest .`.

 ## Building Firmware
 The firmware is located in the `fw` directory.
 After navigating to this directory the application can be built using the following commands: